BlackRock posts 40% jump in quarterly profit

-(Reuters) - BlackRock Inc (BLK.N), the world’s largest asset manager, reported a 40.3% rise in fourth-quarter profit on Wednesday, as more money rolled into its low-risk exchange-traded funds and cash management business amid concerns of slowing global growth.
+Jan 15 (Reuters) - BlackRock Inc, the world’s largest asset manager, reported a 40.3% rise in fourth-quarter profit on Wednesday, as more money rolled into its low-risk exchange-traded funds and cash management business amid concerns of slowing global growth.

 The New York-based company's net income rose to $1.30 billion, or $8.29 per share, in the three months ended Dec.
 31 from $927 million, or $5.78 per share, a year earlier. (bit.ly/2RguHBP)